Portello (soft drink)

-Portello (also known as Portino and Ruby Mello) is a carbonated grape and berry flavored soft drink.
-Its rich, fruity flavour can be compared to port wine (which inspired the drink's name) or cola.
+Portello (also known as Portino and Ruby Mello), is a carbonated grape and berry flavored soft drink.
 It is believed to have originated in London, England in the 18th century, before spreading to colonies of the British Empire.

 History

-A grape-flavoured soft drink named Portello was manufactured by Jubilee Ice and Soda Works in Uganda in the late 1940s.
-It was said to be more popular in Busoga than drinks produced by Coca-Cola and Pepsi.
-Portello is currently used in Sri Lanka as the name of a grape soda produced under the Fanta.label by Coca-Cola Sri Lanka Private Ltd.
+Portello is currently used in Sri Lanka as the name of a grape soda produced under the Fanta label by Coca-Cola Sri Lanka Private Ltd.